azer89/HelloVulkan/README.md

 <img width="850" alt="bindless_shadow_mapping_2" src="https://github.com/azer89/HelloVulkan/assets/790432/7111e3f7-51e2-47fa-9fad-a0a19b4a1f1b">

 Bindless textures is achieved by utilizing __Descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows the texture descriptors to be bound once at the start of a frame.

+The engine leverages __indirect draw__ API provided by Vulkan.
+This means the CPU only calls a single indirect draw command to the GPU.
+By sorting draw calls based on material type, it is now possible to have separate render passes for each material.
+For each render pass, the GPU only processes a batch of objects sharing the same material.
+This significantly improves efficiency because the GPU can now avoid branching in the shader.

-To push the concept of "bindless" further, the rendering uses a feature called __buffer device address__.
+Finally, the engine uses a feature called __buffer device address__ to push the concept of "bindless" further.
 Instead of creating descriptors, device addresses act as _pointers_ so that the shaders can have direct access to buffers.

 </br>